 Note.
 The graph properties may be modified by clicking the right-hand mouse button in the graph display area and selecting the Edit Graph Properties option.
+To illustrate this:

-To change the symbols on the second graph dataset:
+To illustrate this the symbols and line on the second graph dataset will be re-coloured: